NicoRio42/nicolas-rio-dev/src/content/experiences/en/routechoice-db.md

 ### 📖 Background and challenges

-Orienteering is recognized by the French Ministry of Sport as a high-level discipline, and the French Orienteering Team supports the best French athletes as they prepare for international competitions.
+Orienteering is recognized by the French Ministry of Sport as a high-level discipline, and the French Orienteering Team supports the best French athletes for their preparation for international competitions.
 France is one of the world's top 6 orienteering nations.

 Faced with developments in the discipline, and the growing availability of performance data, the French team is constantly on the lookout for new analysis tools.
 I designed and produced Routechoice DB (routechoice-db.com), to support athletes in their day-to-day technical preparation.

 ### 🏗️ Implementation